Join the People’s grass roots movement!

-In the short term, we need to pass rental assistance for the destabilization of our communities.
+In the short term, we need to pass rental assistance to prevent homelessness in our communities.

-The state needs to enact stronger protections for tenants and tenant unions in their right to pursue a rent strike.
+Expand protections for tenants and tenant unions, including the right to pursue a rent strike.

 The future of commerce is in worker cooperatives that reject the profit motive, and use revenues to boost quality of life for worker-owners and expand business operations.
 The biggest struggle is accessing capital to start a business.